This degree has three stages, each comprising 120 credits.

 - Next, in Stage 2, you’ll study two further compulsory modules, one in each of economics and philosophy.

 - Finally, in Stage 3, you’ll focus on any two of the three PPE subjects.

-You’ll build on the solid foundation gained at Stage 1 to apply economic ideas and modelling techniques to a range of contemporary issues.
-You’ll also be introduced to the study of philosophy, including the nature of the self, the philosophy of religion, ethics, the study of mind and political philosophy.
+You’ll build on the foundations gained at Stage 1 to apply economic ideas, models and techniques to a range of contemporary issues.
+You’ll also begin a detailed exploration of philosophy, including the nature of the self, religion, ethics, the study of mind and political philosophy.

-At Stage 3, you’ll focus on two of the three PPE subjects and investigate, selected by what you’ve found the most interesting or the most relevant to your choice of career path.
-Your choices at this stage can also form the basis for postgraduate study such as our MA in Philosophy.
+At Stage 3, you’ll focus on two of the three PPE subjects, selected by what you’ve found most interesting or most relevant to your career path.
+Your choices at this stage can also form the basis for postgraduate study options, including our MA in Philosophy.